alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 List four definitions of payroll.

 List the three types of payroll management stakeholders and provide an example of each.

+Explain the difference between legislation and regulation.

+What are two examples of sources of information that you use (or could use) to keep upto-date on payroll compliance changes?

+List three external stakeholders and explain their compliance requirements.

 Indicate the jurisdiction the following employees fall under: